 |Usage||Graphs find their usage more in Analysis using both raw data and exact numbers and as such shows, accurate numerical figures plotted on its axes.||Charts find their excess use in business presentations and in showing survey results.
 Example Pie Charts are the most popular ones used in Business Presentations.|

 |Trend Analysis||A Graph is an ideal choice for those data which depicts some sort of trend or relation between variables depicted on the graph.||Charts can be used in those cases also where data showed is not depicting any Trend or relationship.|

 |Common Types||Popular Graphs include Line Graph and Bar Graph.||Popular Chart types are Pie Chart, Histogram, Vertical and Historical Bar Chart.|

-Charts vs Graphs are used frequently in the presentation of data both raw and exact and delivers in terms of making it visually appealing and easy to understand for the intended users.
-It is very common to misunderstand the two due to the very thin line of differences between the two.
-Charts vs Graphs are powerful visual representation tools to compact large sets of data into small capsules of visually appealing sets of information which can take the form of different types of charts and graphs.
+Charts and Graphs are used frequently in the presentation of data both raw and exact and deliver in terms of making it visually appealing and easy to understand for the intended users.
+It is very common to misunderstand the two due to the very thin line of differences between them.
+These are powerful visual representation tools to compact large sets of data into small capsules of visually appealing sets of information which can take the form of different types of charts and graphs.